 The Maximum Distributable Amount is a complex concept and its determination is subject to considerable uncertainty.
-The Issuer and the Group's capital and MREL requirements are, by their nature, calculated by reference to a number of factors any one of which or combination of which may not be easily observable or capable of calculation by investors.
-These factors include (i) a decision of the relevant authorities to apply certain capital buffers, and (ii) the definition by the competent authorities of P2R which the institution must maintain in addition to the "Pillar 1" capital requirements and of minimum MREL requirements.
+The Issuer and the Group's capital requirements are, by their nature, calculated by reference to a number of factors any one of which or combination of which may not be easily observable or capable of calculation by investors.
+These factors include (i) a decision of the relevant authorities to apply certain capital buffers, and (ii) the definition by the competent authorities of P2R which the institution must maintain in addition to the "Pillar 1" capital requirements.
 Both may change over time and are subject to the ongoing evolution of applicable regulations.
-In addition, any increase in the applicable requirements, for instance as a result of the imposition by supervisors of additional capital or MREL requirements (due to stricter legislation, any imposition or increase of capital buffers or any increase in the P2R or MREL applicable to the Issuer) increases the likelihood of the Issuer not being permitted to pay all or part of an Interest Amount or any other amount falling due on the Notes due to the operation of the Maximum Distributable Amount.
+In addition, any increase in the applicable requirements, for instance as a result of the imposition by supervisors of additional capital requirements (due to stricter legislation, any imposition or increase of capital buffers or any increase in the P2R applicable to the Issuer) increases the likelihood of the Issuer not being permitted to pay all or part of an Interest Amount or any other amount falling due on the Notes due to the operation of the Maximum Distributable Amount.
 Noteholders may not be able to predict accurately the proximity of the risk of discretionary payments (of interest and principal) on the Notes being prohibited from time to time as a result of the operation of Article 141(2) or provisions of the Relevant Rules relating to other limitations on distributions or payments.
-Such uncertainty will be increased by the introduction by the new version of the CRD, as implemented under French law, of restrictions on distributions in case of failure to meet a leverage ratio buffer requirement, and by the introduction by the new versions of the CRD and BRRD, as implemented under French law, of additional requirements as discussed in detail in the section "Government supervision and regulation of credit institutions in France" of this Prospectus.
+Such uncertainty will be increased by the additional requirements introduced by the new versions of the CRR and BRRD, as discussed in detail in the section "Government supervision and regulation of credit institutions in France" of this Prospectus.
 These additional requirements could impact the Issuer's ability to meet its capital and leverage buffers, which in turn, might impact its ability to make payments on the Notes (which could affect the trading price of the Notes).
 These issues and other possible issues of interpretation make it difficult to determine how the Maximum Distributable Amount will apply as a practical matter to limit interest payments on the Notes and the reinstatement of the Prevailing Outstanding Amount of the Notes following a Write Down.
 This uncertainty and the resulting complexity may adversely impact the trading price and the liquidity of the Notes.